jackiehjm/stx-docs/doc/source/planning/kubernetes/infrastructure-security.rst

 The security features listed below are available with |prod| and should be included in your infrastructure security planning.

--    Regular CVE scanning and fixing of |prod| Platform’s CentOS Kernel and RPM Packages
+-   Regular CVE scanning and fixing of |prod| Platform’s DEB Kernel and RPM Packages

 -   UEFI Secure Boot on |prod| Hosts